Demystifying PoC Best Practices to Future Proof Your IoT Projects

 - Budget overruns

-All this enlightened us and we realized how crucial the Proof of Concept (PoC) approach is for any IoT initiative.
+All this enlightened us and we realized how crucial the PoC approach is for any IoT initiative.
 It can definitely help businesses avoid some really expensive mistakes.

-And for majority who fail at PoC stage, a lot of time and money gets saved by not directly committing for enterprise-wide IoT implementation
+And for the majority of projects that fail at the PoC stage, a lot of time and money gets saved by not directly initiating an enterprise-wide IoT implementation.

 The objective behind VidyaSagar’s suggestion also dawned upon us and we indeed thanked him for the nudge in the right direction!

-Having established that PoC indeed is the right approach, we decided to share with you some best practices that can help increase your chances of designing a successful IoT Proof-of-Concept (PoC).
+Having established that PoC is the right approach, we decided to share with you some PoC best practices that can help increase your chances of designing a successful IoT Proof of Concept (PoC).
 Read along for some more words of IoT wisdom!

 Decoding an IoT Project Journey